tkraemer/n4js/README.md

 ## Build the N4JS IDE from command line

+Ensure you have
+- Java 8
+- Maven 3 and
+- Node.js 6
-Ensure you have Java 8 and Maven 3 installed on your system.
+installed on your system.

 Clone the repository
 ```